se-edu/se-book/architecture/architecturalStyles/nTier/what/text.md

 <div id="body">

 **In the _n-tier_ style, higher layers make use of services provided by lower layers.** Lower layers are independent of higher layers.
+Other names: _multi-layered_, _layered_.

 <img src="{{baseUrl}}/architecture/architecturalStyles/nTier/what/images/nTier.png" height="150" />